Batch Social Posts Across Platforms Without Reformatting Ten Times

 Most of the reformatting pain comes from not having a clear mental model of what actually changes between platforms.
 Once you map it out, it's a short list:

-• Length: X is tight, LinkedIn rewards a bit more depth, Instagram captions can go long but usually shouldn't
+- Length: Short-form feeds are tight, LinkedIn rewards a bit more depth, hashtag-driven platforms can go long but usually shouldn't

-• Hashtags: Useful on Instagram and Threads, mostly noise on LinkedIn unless you're targeting a niche, actively counterproductive on X
+- Hashtags: Useful on Mastodon and Bluesky for discoverability, mostly noise on LinkedIn unless you're targeting a niche

-• Tone: LinkedIn skews professional-but-personal, X rewards directness and a sharper edge, Instagram leans visual-first so the caption supports an image
+- Tone: LinkedIn skews professional-but-personal, short-form feeds reward directness and a sharper edge, visual-first platforms let the caption support an image

-• Links: X buries links in engagement, LinkedIn handles them fine in the post body, Instagram doesn't allow clickable links in captions at all
+- Links: Some feeds bury links in engagement; LinkedIn handles them fine in the post body

 Once you've written this down once, you don't think about it anymore — you just run the checklist.
 Better yet, you build it into a template so your AI agent or a copy-paste snippet does the adjustment for you.